emrecaliskan/matic-docs/docs/maintain/validate/getting-started.md

 :::

 Validators are the key actor in maintaining the Polygon network.
-Validators run a full node and secure the network by staking $MATIC to produce blocks, validate and participate in PoS consensus.
+Validators run a full node and secure the network by staking MATIC to produce blocks, validate and participate in PoS consensus.

 :::info